 \textbf{Fig.~\ref{fig:qualitative-core-vs-remdm-math}} presents a MATH example illustrating how \method can gradually correct an initial mistake in its reasoning trajectory.
-In step 48, we observe the base LLaDA model has generated the sequence ``\texttt{x = =.}''. \method detects the syntax error in the mathematical expression, and revises the equal sign to ``\texttt{1}''.
-Then, although the base model reasons correctly, it produces the wrong answer of ``\texttt{-6}'', while our visual inspection suggests that the answer should be ``\texttt{-2}''.
+In step 48, we observe that the base LLaDA model has generated the sequence \texttt{x = =.}. \method detects the syntax error in the mathematical expression and revises the equal sign to \texttt{1}.
+Then, although the base model reasons correctly, it produces the wrong answer of \texttt{-6}, while our visual inspection suggests that the answer should be \texttt{-2}.
 Again, \method detects the error in step 88, which is fixed in step 89.
-On the other hand, ReMDM-conf repeatedly fails to focus on the context-brittle tokens, and ends with a flawed answer.\\
+On the other hand, ReMDM-conf repeatedly fails to focus on these context-brittle tokens, ultimately yielding an incorrect answer. \\

 \textbf{Fig.~\ref{fig:qualitative-core-vs-remdm-mbpp}} demonstrates that \method can correctly revise errors in programming solutions, either immediately or over multiple steps depending on available context.
 In the left example, \method corrects two distinct errors at different steps.
 It first removes an erroneous newline that breaks the conditional structure.
 Then on step 48, it revises an unwanted equal sign introduced after \texttt{if}.
 This example shows that \method removes structurally problematic tokens as soon as they become identifiable, but does not force immediate resampling when the available context is insufficient, allowing the base sampler to resolve such positions once adequate context becomes available.
 On the other hand, ReMDM-conf wrongly focuses on an already correct token, which gets reverted back by the base sampler.
 This indicates the robustness of our method at identifying brittle tokens to revise.